Under President Joko Widodo, 27 new airports were built - ExBulletin

 Under President Joko Widodo, 27 new airports were built

+Douw Aturure Nabire Airport, one of the airports built by the Ministry of Transportation during the era of President Jokowi's administration.
+Photo of the Ministry of Transport wharf.

-Indonesia has carried out numerous air transport infrastructure developments aimed at improving connectivity and services to the community, especially in 3TP areas (outermost, isolated, disadvantaged and border areas).
+KOSADATA – Under the presidency of President Joko Widodo from 2014 to 2024, Indonesia has made numerous air transport infrastructure developments aimed at improving connectivity and services to the community, especially in 3TP areas (peripheral, isolated, disadvantaged and border).

 During this period, according to Kristi, Indonesia managed to expand its airport network by building airports in all regions, including the 3TP area.

-“This has increased accessibility and mobility for local communities and encouraged economic growth in previously hard-to-reach areas. »
+“This has increased accessibility and mobility for local communities and encouraged economic growth in previously hard-to-reach areas,” he said.

 The 27 new airports include: